-November, 1987 - The standard was transferred to the Conveyor Equipment Manufacturers Association (CEMA).

-In 1987, the CEMA Engineering Committee reviewed the standard and decided to revise the method used for determining Drive Shaft diameters so that the method would conform to the ANSI B106.1M-1985 "Design of Transmission Shafting" standard.
-Also, a runout tolerance on pulley diameters was added.
+In November, 1987 - The standard was transferred to the Conveyor Equipment Manufacturers Association (CEMA).
+The CEMA Engineering Committee reviewed the standard and decided to revise the method used for determining Drive Shaft diameters so that the method would conform to the ANSI B106.1M-1985 "Design of Transmission Shafting" standard.
+Also, a run-out tolerance on pulley diameters was added.
 This industry standard is not intended in any way to limit the design of any manufacturer.